vaadin/web-components/packages/login/README.md

 # @vaadin/login

-A web component for creating a login form with two input fields and two buttons.
+A web component for displaying a login form, either inline, or as an overlay.

 [Documentation + Live Demo ↗](https://vaadin.com/docs/latest/ds/components/login)